Frequently asked questions.

 The goal is to provide practical tools and consistent support to help your child thrive.

-Each session is 45 minutes and tailored to your child’s needs.
+Each session is 30 minutes and tailored to your child’s needs.
 I create a safe and encouraging space where your child can express themselves freely.
 We use conversation, interactive activities, and skill-building exercises.
 Parents receive feedback and resources when appropriate, so the skills can be reinforced at home.
-The first session always includes a parent consultation to ensure the coaching plan is personalized and supportive.
+The first session always includes the parent to ensure the coaching plan is personalized and supportive.